 Fancy a spot of adventure?
 New Zealand may be the ideal locale for you.
-Picture it – breakfast in the morning in a cosmopolitan cafe, by midday you’re driving across rolling green hills.
-And at night, you reach mountains that stretch well beyond the horizon.
+Picture it – breakfast in the morning in a cosmopolitan cafe, then at midday you’re driving across rolling green hills.
+By night, you reach mountains that stretch well beyond the horizon.

-More than 1.4 million Australians made the trip across the Tasman to visit this lovely country in 2017-18, and 1.3 million in 2016-17.
-But even though it’s been our number one overseas destination for the past few years, it would still be foolish to travel there without some protection.
+More than 1.4 million Australians made the trip across the Tasman to visit this lovely country in 2018-19¹.
+But even though it’s our number one overseas destination, it would still be foolish to travel there without some protection.

 Do I need travel insurance for New Zealand?

 Even when you travel to a country as close to Australia as New Zealand, travel insurance is a smart idea.
-For example, out of the 1,419,600 Aussies who travelled to New Zealand in 2017-18, there were only 123 cases of missing passports.
+For example, out of the 1,444,200 Aussies who travelled to New Zealand in 2018-19, there were 126 cases of missing or stolen passports.¹

-While 123 is still proportionately quite low, it could easily happen to you.
+While this is still proportionately quite low, it could still happen to you.

 Let’s take a closer look at what travel insurance can offer you.